wp-plugins/wp-rss-multi-importer/readme.txt

 Tags: rss, feeds, aggregation, aggregator, import Requires at least: 2.9
 Tested up to: 3.4.2
-Stable tag: 2.25
+Stable tag: 2.30
 Imports and merges multiple RSS Feeds.
-Options including sorting, pagination, limit feeds/page and by category, and include excerpts with images.
+7 templates, customize, sort, paginate, limit feeds/page and by category, and include excerpts with images.

 == Description ==

 If you want to put RSS feeds on your site, look no further.
-WP RSS Multi Importer gives you the most flexibility by adding and deleting specific feeds, sorting by date, categorizing your feeds, pagination, a widget and much more.
-The plugin works well for news items as well as events (which are sorted differently than news items).
+WP RSS Multi Importer gives you the most flexibility with templates, sorting by date, categorizing your feeds, pagination, a widget and much more.

 = See How It Works =